Forward contract: Relationship between the forward price and the expected future spot price

 The market's opinion about what the spot price of an asset will be in the future is the expected future spot price.
 Hence, a key question is whether or not the current forward price actually predicts the respective spot price in the future.
 There are a number of different hypotheses which try to explain the relationship between the current forward price, $F_{0}$ and the expected future spot price, $E(S_{T})$.

-The economists John Maynard Keynes and John Hicks argued that in general, the natural hedgers of a commodity are those who wish to sell the commodity at a future point in time.J.R.
-Hicks, Value and Capital, Oxford: Clarendon Press, 1939 Thus, hedgers will collectively hold a net short position in the forward market.
+The economists John Maynard Keynes and John Hicks argued that in general, the natural hedgers of a commodity are those who wish to sell the commodity at a future point in time.
+Thus, hedgers will collectively hold a net short position in the forward market.
 The other side of these contracts are held by speculators, who must therefore hold a net long position.
 Hedgers are interested in reducing risk, and thus will accept losing money on their forward contracts.
 Speculators on the other hand, are interested in making a profit, and will hence only enter the contracts if they expect to make money.
 Thus, if speculators are holding a net long position, it must be the case that the expected future spot price is greater than the forward price.

 In other words, the expected payoff to the speculator at maturity is: